 10] Using Compact Windows OS

 It’s not just any folder, but a command which helps you to reduce overall storage space of Windows 10 installation.
 Termed as Compact OS, once executed the system will run from compressed files, similar to WIMBoot.
-It is designed to fit Windows install small devices which cannot manage to have high storage.
+It is designed to fit Windows install small devices that cannot manage to have high storage.
 Do note that it might take up to 20-30 minutes when you run the COMPACT command to compress or decompress the files.

 Finally, remember to empty the Recycle Bin!